The Mad Dash: Gameplay

-Two pairs of contestants, always composed of a man and a woman and one a returning champion, competed in a giant board game, laid out as a winding path across the studio floor.
+Two pairs of contestants (always composed of a man and a woman), one pair being returning champions, competed in a giant board game, laid out as a winding path across the studio floor.
 Each team chose one member to be the "Dasher," moving on the board, and one as the "Roller," answering questions at the host's podium.
 Both Dashers began on the Start space at one end of the board, with the matchups always being man against woman.

 The host asked a series of multiple-choice toss-up questions to the Rollers, and the first to buzz-in with the correct answer rolled an oversized six-sided die.
 A miss gave the opponent a chance to answer and steal the roll.
 Five of the die's faces were marked with pips to indicate numbers from 1 to 5, while the sixth face showed a dollar sign.
 If a number came up, the team's Dasher moved ahead that many spaces.
-The dollar sign added $10 to the team's bank and gave a free roll; if three consecutive dollar signs came up, the team was credited with $50.
+The dollar sign added $10 to the team's bank and gave a free roll; if three consecutive dollar signs came up, the third one added $50 to the bank.

 In order to win, a Dasher had to reach the Win space at the end of the path by exact count.
 If the Roller rolled a number higher than the number of spaces needed to reach Win, the Dasher had to use the excess spaces to back up from Win.
-(E.g. a roll of 3 with the Dasher one space from Win resulted in him/her two spaces away.)
+(E.g. if the Dasher was one space away from Win, a roll of 3 would leave him/her two spaces away.)
 When a Dasher reached Win, that team kept all cash and prizes they had banked during the game.
 If they had banked nothing, the Roller rolled the die once and received either $100 for a dollar sign, or $10 times the number rolled.

-The winning team remained on the show until they lost twice.
+Teams remained on the show until they lost twice.
 For every seven games a team won, they were rewarded with the Lucky 7 jackpot, which consisted of $250 cash and an array of merchandise.

 Spaces

 Spaces on the board awarded cash or prizes, or affected the movement or gameplay in various ways.
-Landing on cash or a prize credited it to the team's bank; if a Dasher landed on an already-banked prize, the team was given an extra roll instead.
-One space would double a team's entire banked cash total.
 Some spaces remained constant, while others changed from one game to the next.
 Spaces took immediate effect, regardless of whether a Dasher landed on them while moving forward or backward.